Islamic views on concubinage: Sexual relations

 The master's ability to have sexual relations with her was one of the defining characteristics of a concubine.
 A man could not immediately have sexual relations with a concubine.
 He had to wait one menstrual cycle (known as istebra) before he could have sexual relations with her.
-One reason for this was to avoid any doubts of the paternity of a child borne to the concubine.
-If the concubine was pregnant at the time of acquisition the man had to wait until the concubine gave birth before having sexual relations.
+One reason was to avoid any doubts of the paternity of a child borne to the concubine.
+If the concubine was pregnant at the time of acquisition, the man had to wait until the concubine gave birth before he had sexual relations.

 A man was allowed to practice coitus interruptus with his concubine for contraceptive purposes.
-While a man needed to obtain his wife's permission in order to practice coitus interruptus with his wife, he did not require his concubine's permission to practice coitus interruptus with the concubine.
+While a man needed to obtain his wife's permission to practice coitus interruptus with his wife, he did not require his concubine's permission to practice coitus interruptus with the concubine.

 Prostitution of concubines was prohibited.
+However de facto prostitution, by buying and selling concubines, was not prohibited.
 If a concubine committed adultery, her punishment was half of that of a free woman.
-A case was brought before Umar ibn Khattab incident a man raped a slave-girl; Umar commanded the man to be flogged:

 Modern scholars have debated on whether the consent of the concubine was important in sexual relations.
+A Hasan graded Hadith of Muhammad talks about the consent of the concubine in sexual relations.

+However, it is not confirmed whether this ruling refers specifically to sexual relations with female slaves that one does not own, or female slaves in general.
 Tamara Sonn writes that concubines could not be forced into sexual relations.
 Rabb Intisar also argues that sexual relations with a concubine were subject to both parties' consent.

-Kecia Ali writes that consent was not required and could not find any classical legal text that requires it.
-She wrote that a concubine could be sold or married off without her consent.
-However, this contradicts Islamic law, which requires consent from both parties before marriage, regardless of the woman's status.
+According to Kecia Ali, the Qurʾanic passages on slavery differ strikingly in terms of their terminology and main preoccupations compared to the jurisprudential texts, that the text of the Qurʾan does not permit sexual access simply by the virtue of her being a milk al-yamīn or concubine and that this can be a defensible theological claim.
+However Kecia Ali, has said its questionable if jurists took this stance as she could not recall in any instance of any Maliki, Hanafi, Shafiʿi, or Hanbali text from the 8th to 10th centuries where anyone asserts that an owner must obtain his female slave's consent before having sex with her.
+However, according to Islamic law and the Hadith, consent is required from both parties before marriage, regardless of the woman's status.

-Other scholars have pointed out that the modern conception of sexual consent only came about since the 1970s, so it makes little sense to project it backwards onto classical Islamic law.
+Other scholars have pointed out that the modern conception of sexual consent came about only in the 1970s and so it makes little sense to project it backwards onto classical Islamic law.
 Premodern Muslim jurists rather applied the harm principle to judge sexual misconduct, including between a master and concubine.
-Concubines could complain to judges if they were being sexually abused.
-According to al-Bahūtī, if a concubine was injured during sex, her master had to set her free.
+Concubines could complain to judges if they were being what was defined as sexual abuse.
+According to the 15th-century scholar al-Bahūtī, if a concubine was injured during sex, her master had to set her free.